M3ales/RTExampleMod/README.md

         /// <returns></returns>
         private bool CheckConditions(Character c, Item i)
         {
-            //If its an NPC and Villager, then add the text below to the tooltip. return c is NPC && ((NPC)c).isVillager();
+            //If its an NPC and Villager, then the header and display will be added to the tooltip. return c is NPC && ((NPC)c).isVillager();
         }